Linuxfabrik/monitoring-plugins/check-plugins/file-ownership/README.md

 Verifies that critical system files have the expected owner and group.
 Ships with a built-in list of important files (GRUB, SSH, sudoers, PAM, cron, etc.) and supports custom entries.
 Alerts when the actual ownership does not match the expected values.

+This plugin is part of the file plugin group.
+Selecting files with globs and what to do when the plugin cannot read a file are described once in [PLUGINS-FILE.md](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/PLUGINS-FILE.md).

 **Important Notes:**

 * `--filename` entries are merged with the default file list.
 If the same path appears in both, the user-supplied entry wins.
 Use `--no-default-files` to skip the defaults entirely.